Warm and welcoming, this beautiful camp blends seamlessly with its surroundings and offers unrivalled wildlife viewings.

 Solar power for lighting, battery charging facilities and hot water

-4 spacious thatched chalets on raised decks
+4 spacious thatched chalets on raised decks, each with a standing fan:

 - 2 doubles (king-sized)